 - The London Living Wage in A. Kumar, J. A. Scholte, M. Kaldor, M. Glasius, H. Seckinelgin and H. Anheier (eds) Global Civil Society Yearbook 2009: Poverty and activism.
 London: Sage.

 - Subcontracted employment and its challenge to labour.
 Labor Studies Journal, special issue on community unionism, 2009, 34, 4.
-Note: this paper was the most downloaded article in 2010 in this journal (of all articles published in 2009 and 2010).

 - Identity making for action: the example of London Citizens, in M. Wetherell (Ed) Theorizing Identities and Social Action.
 Basingstoke: Palgrave Macmillan, 2010, 157–76.